This is a simplified approach, just to explain how it works.

 In addition, even simpler if we do not take the copper loss in to the calculation and this is the formula you will use in most cases:

-The load (anode impedance) to each triode will be, without copper losses:
+The load (anode impedance) to each triode in class A will be, without copper losses:

 Now to class B triode push-pull amplifier: